If you’re a teenager in need of tips on love, sex and death (or a parent who wants to know their teen), just go to the cinema this summer

 1. Sex is hilarious

 Yes, from that first tentative impulse of desire, the entire span of your teenage years will be defined by an all-consuming and innately hilarious need for, in the words of Inbetweeners hero Jay (James Buckley), “Sex, booze, sex, minge, sex, fanny, tits, and booze, and sex.”
 The Inbetweenersmovies fit nicely into a long and noble history of teen comedies, from Porky’s to Superbad, Revenge of the Nerds to the American Pie franchise.
-In each case the thundering sexual urge forces our hapless protagonists into some pretty wacky and rib-tickling situations (see Jason Biggs and the infamous baked goods episode in American Pie).
+In each case the thundering sexual urge forces our hapless protagonists into some pretty wacky and rib-tickling situations.
+Whether it’s being caught with autumn falls pussy, Jason Biggs and the infamous baked goods episode in American Pie, or awkward make-out scenes, they’ll make you die with laughter!
 There’s just one catch.
 You have to be a guy.
 If you’re a girl, alternatively, you can look forward to . . .